-Around 36,000 people in the UK living with secondary breast cancer.
-This is when breast cancer cells have spread to other parts of the body, most commonly to the bones, liver, lungs or brain.
+Secondary breast cancer is when breast cancer cells have spread to other parts of the body, most commonly to the bones, liver, lungs or brain.

 Secondary breast cancer is incurable but treatable and some people live with the disease for a number of years.